D

 Brief History

+In 1970-1973 - Prof. Yuri I. MALYSHEV, MD, Dr Sci (in Medicine) was responsible for the Department.
 In those years, the Course of Anesthesiology and Intensive Care was established in the Department headed by Assoc.
 Prof. M.P.
 GORBACHEVA, MD, PhD.

 In 2007, the first Course for Advanced Professional Training and Retraining for Practicing Doctors "Modern Surgical Technologies" was held, where the workshops from famous Russian professors were organized.